matthew-pham21/cse15l-lab-reports/newTest.md

 - Brian: Why not?
 - Peter: Did not...couldn't get into it.
 - Lois: Explain yourself.
 What didn't you like about it?
-- Peter: It insists upon itself, Lois.
+- Peter: It *insists* upon itself, Lois.
 - Lois: What?
-- Peter: It insists upon itself.
+- Peter: It *insists* upon itself.
 - Lois: What does that even mean?
-- Chris: Because it has a valid point to make, it's insisted!
+- Chris: Because it has a valid point to make, it's *insisted*!
 - Peter: It takes forever getting in; you spend like six and a half hours...
 You know, I can't get through, I've never even finished the movie.
 I've never seen the ending.
 - Chris: You've never seen the ending?!
 - **Stewie**: How can you say you don't like it if you haven't even given it a chance?